canjs/can-bind/doc/can-bind.md

 ## Warnings

-### can-bind updateValue: attempting to update
+### can-bind: attempting to update

 In some circumstances, you might come across a warning like this with a two-way
 binding:

 ```
-can-bind updateValue: attempting to update parent SettableObservable<> to new value: 3
+can-bind: attempting to update parent SettableObservable<PARENT> to new value: 3
 …but the parent semaphore is at 0 and the child semaphore is at 1.
 The number of allowed updates is 0.
-The parent value will remain unchanged; it’s currently: 2
+The parent value will remain unchanged; it’s currently: 2.
+Read https://canjs.com/doc/can-bind.html#Warnings for more information.
+Printing mutation history:
 ```

 In summary, [can-bind] is trying to warn you that it could not make the child